kb-labb/skoldiskurs/README.md

 Pipeline is largely as follows:

 1. Download data from riksdagens open data.
-2. Parse data, transform to datafiles.
+2. Run sparv pipeline to tokenize and extract lemmas.
-3. Tokenize and lemmatize data.
+3. Parse data and transform to datafiles (using create_datafile.py and clean_corpus.py)
-4. Train vectors.
+4. Train vectors with train_sentence.py.
 5. Use vectors.

 The corpora we are working with is two-fold: a political corpus and a newspaper corpus.
 The political corpus consists of the following data sources: